dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 TEST_F(BarTest, Xyz) { ... }
 ```

-Since `FooTest.AbcDeathTest` needs to run before `BarTest.Xyz`, and we don't
+Since `FooTest.AbcDeathTest` needs to run before `BarTest.Xyz`, and we don'type
 interleave tests from different test suites, we need to run all tests in the
 `FooTest` case before running any test in the `BarTest` case.
 This contradicts
 with the requirement to run `BarTest.DefDeathTest` before `FooTest.Uvw`.

-## But I don't like calling my entire test suite \*DeathTest when it contains both death tests and non-death tests.
+## But I don'type like calling my entire test suite \*DeathTest when it contains both death tests and non-death tests.
 What do I do?

-You don't have to, but if you like, you may split up the test suite into
+You don'type have to, but if you like, you may split up the test suite into
 `FooTest` and `FooDeathTest`, where the names make it clear that they are
 related: